enormandeau/meditation-timer/README.md

 ### INSTALLING

-In Linux, you have two options in order to use Meditation-timer:
+In Linux, you have two options to use Meditation-timer:

 #### 1) No installation